What is the Sixth Amendment and how does it apply to my case? A criminal defense attorney explains:

 The Sixth Amendment to the United States constitution is certainly a complex document.
 There are important requirements that must be abided by in order to ensure you get a fair jury trial.
 Unless that occurs, your trial simply isn’t fair.

 Secondly, it’s your defense attorney’s responsibility to bring these issues up.
 The court won’t.
 The district attorney certainly won’t.
 And an attorney who doesn’t understand the Sixth Amendment certainly won’t.
-At Meyer Van Severen, S.C. we dedicate 100% of our resources to defending criminal cases just like yours.
+At Van Severen Law Office we dedicate 100% of our resources to defending criminal cases just like yours.
 If you face criminal charges, call us today.
 We answer phones 24/7 at (414) 270-0202.